1923 Spanish coup d'état: Two weeks prior to the coup

 Santiago Alba Bonifaz, Minister of State in the government of Manuel García Prieto, in 1922.

 An event at the end of August rekindled the coup plot and convinced Primo de Rivera that the time had come to act.
 Serious incidents occurred in Malaga when the troops refused to embark for the protectorate of Morocco.
-The main responsible for the mutiny, Corporal Barroso, was prosecuted but the government pardoned him, which was interpreted by many military men as a proof of the doubts the government had about the future of Morocco, and for which it made the Minister of State Santiago Alba the most responsible.
+The man responsible for the mutiny, Corporal Barroso, was prosecuted but the government pardoned him, which was interpreted by many military men as a proof of the doubts the government had about the future of Morocco, and for which it made the Minister of State Santiago Alba the most responsible.

 According to historian Shlomo Ben-Ami, "Primo de Rivera would later say that his patriotic decision [to take power] was stimulated by the Malaga mutiny.
 "Barroso's acquittal made me understand the dimensions of the horrible abyss into which Spain had been thrown".
 The military did not see in the Malaga mutiny a simple act of insubordination, but a reflection of the collapse of the law as a deterrent and of a general atmosphere of "defeatism", cultivated by "unpatriotic separatists, communists and unionists".
 Thus, while the military courts were to punish the mutineers, "military justice" was also to act "against the others", i.e., the unpatriotic civilians.
 It was up to the army to educate the civilian community and imbue it with a "Spanish" system of values. [...]
 To further exasperate the military, fearful that the mutineers would "infect" other Army units, the newspaper ABC —whose hysterical campaign against the disintegration of the State helped to create the appropriate climate for the coup— published a photograph of Barroso fraternizing with two officers".
 Primo de Rivera "decided then to accelerate the conspiratorial activities".

 Rafael Gasset, Minister of Public Works resigned at the beginning of September 1923 because he disagreed with the "reactivation" of the policy on the Spanish Protectorate of Morocco, being replaced by Manuel Portela Valladares.

 Between 4 and 9 September Primo de Rivera traveled to Madrid, where on the 7th he met again with the generals of the Quadrilateral, who recognized him as the head of the conspiracy —according to González Calleja, "General Saro informed the king that the Army was about to put an end to the existing state of affairs", and Don Alfonso left Madrid "cautiously on his way to his summer residence in San Sebastián"—.
 According to Javier Moreno Luzón, General Cavalcanti had communicated to the King at the end of August or at the beginning of September that "a military coup was necessary and a dictatorship was needed to prevent a catastrophe in Spain".
 Alfonso XIII only asked him to keep him informed.